cmosbeux/Miscellaneous-Instructions/Working with Globus.md

         globus transfer 'ad1a6ed8-4de0-4490-93a9-8258931766c7:/GrIS/Ocean_Forcing/README_GrIS_Ocean_Forcing.txt' `globus endpoint local-id`:./README_GrIS_Ocean_Forcing.txt

-1. To download the entire colllection `ISMIP6-2300`, it seems that the following command works:
+1. To download the a directory in the colllection `ISMIP6-2300`, it seems that the following command works.

-        globus transfer '3881e705-3290-4e81-8990-0ef8cfb54d74:/*' `globus endpoint local-id`:./bettik/test-globus/
+        globus transfer '3881e705-3290-4e81-8990-0ef8cfb54d74:/IGE_ElmerIce/' `globus endpoint local-id`:./IGE_ElmerIce

+   However, there should be a way to download all the directories at once

 1. To check the list of all tasks, use: ```globus task list```
 1. To check the status of that transfer task, use: ```globus task show <task ID that is output by the transfer command>```